TRAK Smart Energy System (SES)

 GeoExchange uses the earth as a heat source in winter or as a heat sink in summer to borrow energy and put it back.
 Geoexchange is also used in the overall system as a load-levelling thermal capacitor.
 A system of vertical polyethylene pipes set deep into the ground holds circulating, environmentally-safe, water/glycol fluid pumped through the loops which absorb or release heat depending on the season.
 It takes advantage of consistent underground temperatures to boost efficiency and reduce operating costs of heating and cooling systems.
 This median temperature is also used to directly heat or cool portions of the ventilation and water loads in a building or process at very minimal costs.

 Heat Pumps exchange thermal energy and heats and cool with the same work input, utilizing heat recovery and thermal storage methods.
-Coupled with hydronic distribution systems, instant, personalized heating and cooling are provided based on the individual needs of different building spaces or processes.
+Coupled with hydronic distribution systems, instant, personalized heating and cooling are provided anytime (not just seasonal) based on the individual needs of different building spaces or processes.

 Thermal Battery is a thermal mass (heat sink) that stores heat by absorbing it from a source, then releasing it slowly.
 In addition to GeoExchange, TRAK Smart Energy Systems utilize water storage, underground parking garages, foundation slabs, and the ground as “thermal batteries”.